-The University has designated the following information as "directory information" under 348 (a)(5)(B) of the Family Educational Rights and Privacy Act of 1974.
-Directory information concerning students at the University will be released during the current school year (Fall, through Summer) without prior consent of the student as permitted by law unless within ten (10) days after the beginning of the quarter, a student has notified the Registrar's Office, located in Frasier Hall, Room 123, that such information should not be released without his or her consent.
-This notification must be made each year during which the student is registered.
-'Directory information" at the University of Northern Colorado is as follows: a) name, address, and phone listing; b) date and place of birth; c) major field of study; d) participation in officially recognized activities and sports; e) dates of attendance; f) degrees and awards received; g) all previous educational agencies or institutions attended; and h) weight and height of members of athletic teams
+The University has designated the following

+information as "directory information" under 348 (a)(5)(B) of the Family Educational Rights and Privacy Act of 1974.
+Directory information concerning students at the University will be released during the current school year (Fall, through Summer) without prior consent of the student as permitted by law unless within ten (10) days after the beginning of the quarter, a student has notified the Registrar's Office that such information should not be released without consent.
+This notification must be made each year the student is registered.
+"Directory information" at the University of Northern Colorado is as follows: a) name, address, and phone listing; b) date and place of birth; c) major field of study; d) participation in officially recognized activities and sports; e) dates of attendance; f) degrees and awards received; g) all previous educational agencies or institutions attended; and h) weight and height of members of athletic teams.